Estimated reading time: 7 minutes

 Anxiety is a widespread problem in modern society.
-In the US, anxiety is the most common mental health issue, affecting about 40 million people.
+In the US, it’s the most common mental health issue, affecting about 40 million people.
 In 2020 alone, the prevalence of depression and anxiety increased by a whopping 25%.

-We all need a space for relaxation where we can decompress.
-Most of us look to our private home spaces to be that place.
-When we are able to truly relax where we feel most comfortable, we can take time to recharge and return to the outside world reenergized.
+We all need a space for relaxation where we can decompress, and most of us look to our private home spaces to be that place.
+When we can genuinely relax where we feel most comfortable, we can take time to recharge and return to the outside world re-energized.

-Indeed home’s lighting can play a key role in its dweller’s anxiety, whether it’s heightening your anxiety or relieving it.
-Being purposeful about and conscious of your lighting choices can be an easy way to treat your mental health at home.
-Why not take the opportunity to turn your home into a safe haven for your mind, using simple lighting techniques?
+A home’s lighting can play a crucial role in its dweller’s anxiety, whether it’s heightening your anxiety or relieving it.
+Being purposeful about and conscious of your lighting choices can be an easy way to help your mental health at home.
+Why not take the opportunity to turn your home into a haven for your mind using simple lighting techniques?

 How does light affect emotional health?

 It’s not just light that affects us, but the absence of light too.
 A lack of light exposure disrupts our circadian rhythm.
-This is a natural process that controls your daily sleep, wakefulness schedule, and your body’s internal clock.
-When this rhythm is disrupted, we may feel lowered energy levels and increased anxiety, stress and irritability.
+This natural process controls your daily sleep, wakefulness schedule, and your body’s internal clock.
+When this rhythm is disrupted, we may feel lowered energy levels and increased anxiety, stress, and irritability.

 Fact: Exposure to natural light early in the day helps reinforce the strongest circadian cue.